paulalopez10/Deep-Diffusion-Unsupervised-Classification-3D-Mesh/README.md

 ## Getting started
 ### Setup

 We recomend setting up a virtual enviroment for running the code.
-The requirements used for our implementation are in the file 'requirements.txt'.

-Therefore the enviroment for running this code can be created by using the following commands:
+The enviroment for running this code can be created by using the following commands:

    ```shell
    conda create -n DD_shape python=3.8